 (4) Nothing in this Division affects the operation of Division 1.

-[Section 16B inserted by No. 59 of 2011 s.
+[Section 16B inserted: No. 59 of 2011 s.
 20.]

 16C.
 Parties to lease not to engage in misleading etc. conduct

 A party to a retail shop lease must not, in connection with the lease, engage in conduct that is misleading or deceptive to another party to the lease or that is likely to mislead or deceive another party to the lease.